Giants vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-LaMonte Wade Jr and the San Francisco Giants will hit the field against the Minnesota Twins and starter Bailey Ober on Monday.
-First pitch is at 7:40 PM ET at Target Field.
+Kyle Farmer and the Minnesota Twins will aim to out-hit LaMonte Wade Jr and the San Francisco Giants at Target Field on Tuesday at 7:40 PM ET.

-The Giants are +125 moneyline underdogs for this matchup with the favorite Twins (-150).
-The contest's total is set at 8.5 runs.
+Oddsmakers list the Twins as -145 moneyline favorites, while giving the underdog Giants +120 moneyline odds to win.
+The over/under is 8 runs for this matchup (with -110 odds to hit the over and -110 odds on the under).

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.